paulo-zhang/Asp.Net.Core-EF.Core-DbFirst-.Net.Test.Sdk/README.md

 AutoMaper is used to simplify the data convertion between models and viewmodels.
 However, you can write your own mapping logic.

+### Unit Test
+Unit test is easy with xUnit, NUnit or MS Unit Test.